 NPs enjoy many career options with ample job security.
-In fact, the Bureau of Labor Statistics projects a 52% increase in demand for NPs from 2020-2030, with median annual salaries of $111,680.
+In fact, the U.S. Bureau of Labor Statistics projects a 52% increase in demand for NPs from 2020-2030, with median annual salaries of $111,680.
 Nurse practitioners should note that multiple factors influence earning potential, including location, work setting, experience, and specialty.

-FNP vs. ACNP: Which is Best?
+FNP vs. ACNP: Which Is Best?

 For instance, ACNPs' target population includes patients dealing with complex or critical conditions.
 The primary workplace for acute care NPs will be within hospital ICUs or working with surgeons or physicians conducting rounds in a hospital setting.
 FNPs primarily work in outpatient settings.
 They interact with patients and families over the lifespan, allowing greater opportunity to develop relationships.